NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * __Authentication__:
     * Implemented error modal/banner for users without controlled data access when attempting to view "Download Token" in the GDC data portal. <!--PEAR-1024-->
     * Fixed continuous loading spinner in the header for users without access to controlled projects upon login or page navigation. <!--PEAR-1351-->
+* __ProteinPaint__:
+    * Fixed gene search results latency when pressing Enter key immediately, to prevent showing invalid search error message.
+* __Gene Expression Clustering__:
+    * Fixed socket hangup error.
+    * Improved the error message when <3 genes are submitted for gene clustering.
+* __Sequence Reads__:
+    * In table listing available BAM files, replace outdated sample_type variable with tissue_type and tumor_descriptor.
+    * In the initial search input, the number of available BAM files now maxes out at 1000 for applicable cohorts.
 * Fixed issue causing an application error when searching for redacted Entity UUIDs in __Quick Search__. <!--PEAR-2032-->
 * Selected values that do not match the search criteria will no longer be displayed amongst the search results in filter cards. <!--PEAR-1848-->
 * Implemented fix to ensure search bar filters are included when creating or modifying gene and mutation sets. <!--PEAR-2050-->